goessoh/DSC-680/README.md

-# DSC-680
-This repository is a compendium of various Machine learning projects: Regression and classification.
+This repository is a compendium of various Machine learning techniques: Regression and classification.